Optimal Robust Reinsurance with Multiple Insurers: Insurers' utility maximisation strategy

-where $Z$ is a random variable with $\P_k$-distribution function $F_k(\cdot)$.
-If a solution $\alpha_k^\dagger[c]$ to the equation exists, then it is insurer-$k$'s optimal control.
+where $Z$ is a random variable with $\P_k$-distribution function given in \eqref{eqn:ins_cPois}.
+If a solution $\alpha_k^\dagger[c]$ to \cref{example:prop-reinsurance-insurer-control} exists, then it is insurer-$k$'s optimal control.
 Furthermore, it is a global maximiser, since for proportional reinsurance, the expression in the curly braces in \cref{eq:insurerPDE} is strictly convex in $a$. \end{example}

 \begin{example}[Excess-of-loss reinsurance] In the case of excess-of-loss reinsurance (\cref{ex:XL}), we have $\partial_{a}r(z,a) = \Id_{\{a \leq z\}}$, therefore the condition in \cref{prop:insurer_optim} reduces to